whitneyburton/portfolios/students/1511/brennan-holtzclaw/3m-brennan-holtzclaw.md

 patient diligence he brought to the project was a valuable asset to progress but the sense of humor he brought to the team made many of the would-be-slog moments quite enjoyable.
 He'll be a terrific asset to whatever team is lucky enough to have him. - Lenny Myerson

+* I always enjoy pairing with Brennan.
+It feels like he is naturally very-communicative, and when working with him, I find myself trying to mimic this.
+I definitely think that Brennan is hard on himself; the problems he has approached me with are not straightforward, but it feels that he sometimes goes to a place of "I'm not a good enough programmer to figure this out."
+As long as Brennan keeps challenging himself, he'll be an asset to any team.

 ### Being a community member
 This module I continued to publish podcasts when possible, and I got it set up on a much more reliable distribution network.
 I am also a member of the Ritchie Posse.